Anon-Planet/thgtoa/guide.md

     -   Any media playback is "click to play" (disabled by default)

-I would recommend the "Safer" level for most cases.
-The Safest level should only be enabled if you think you are accessing suspicious or dangerous websites and/or if you are extra paranoid.
+We would recommend the "Safer" level for most cases.
+The Safest level should be enabled if you think you are accessing suspicious or dangerous websites and/or if you are extra paranoid.

+If you are extra paranoid, use the "Safest" level by default and consider downgrading to Safer is the website is unusable because of Javascript blocking.

 However, the Safer level should be used with some extra precautions while using some websites: see [Appendix A5: Additional browser precautions with JavaScript enabled].